lzx551402/GL3D/README.md

 ## Dataset Description

 GL3D contains 90,630 high-resolution images regarding 378 different scenes.
-Each scene data is reconstructed to generate a triangular mesh model by the state-of-the-art 3D reconstruction pipeline.
+Each scene data is reconstructed to generate a triangular mesh model by [Altizure](https://www.altizure.com/), a state-of-the-art 3D reconstruction pipeline.
 Refer to [\[1\]][1] for details.
-For each scene data, we provide the complete image sequence and geometric labels.
+For each scene data, we provide the complete image sequence, geometric labels and reconstruction results.

 ## Download